CompBtBs/COBRAxy/docs/README.md

 # COBRAxy Documentation

-> A Python toolkit for metabolic flux analysis and visualization, with Galaxy integration.
+> A Python-based command-line suite for metabolic flux analysis and visualization, with Galaxy integration.

 COBRAxy enables the integration of transcriptomics data with COBRA-based metabolic models, offering a comprehensive framework for studying metabolism in both health and disease.
-With COBRAxy, users can load and enrich metabolic models by incorporating transcriptomic data and adjusting the model’s medium conditions.
+With COBRAxy, users can load and enrich metabolic models by incorporating transcriptomic data and adjusting the model's medium conditions.

 ## Overview